Oil up as robust China trade data offsets returning supply

-NEW YORK (Reuters) - Oil prices rebounded on Tuesday as robust data from China offset returning supply in other regions but gains were limited due to forecasts for a slow recovery in global oil demand as coronavirus cases rise.
+NEW YORK (Reuters) - Oil prices rebounded on Tuesday, supported by robust economic data from China that offset returning supply in other regions but gains were capped by forecasts for a slow recovery in global oil demand as coronavirus cases rise.

 China, the world’s top crude oil importer, took in 11.8 million barrels per day (bpd) of oil in September, up 5.5% from August and up 17.5% from a year earlier, but still below the record high level of 12.94 mln bpd in June, customs data showed.